CCBDA-UPC/Assignments-2025/Lab04.md

     fd.write(response['Body'].read())
 ```

-**Q431 What is the goal of your application?**
+> :question: **Question 4.31**: What is the goal of your application?

 Include the code modifications and eventual new files in the repo.

-**Q432 Add your thoughts about the application developed and the results that you have obtained.**
+> **:question: Question 4.32**: Add your thoughts about the application developed and the results that you have obtained.

 Make sure that you have updated your local GitHub repository (using the `git` commands `add`, `commit`, and `push`) with
 all the files generated during this session.